by John Lande

 Articles by John Lande Related to the Book

-Getting to Yes Sooner, Cheaper, and Better, 16 Cardozo Journal of Conflict Resolution (forthcoming 2014).
+Good Pretrial Lawyering: Planning to Get to Yes Sooner, Cheaper, and Better, 16 Cardozo Journal of Conflict Resolution 63 (2014).

 Escaping From Lawyers’ Prison of Fear, 82 UMKC Law Review 485 (2014).